icinganalysis/icinganalysis.github.io/content/basics/basics.md

 and then you will have to try your
 [favorite search engine](https://duckduckgo.com) to find where it moved to.

-One might find other resources with online searches, but I have only included links that I am familiar with.
+You might find other resources with online searches, but I have only included links that I am familiar with.

 ## Studying The Basics